SpareCores/sc-crawler/docs/index.md

 <summary>Amazon Web Services (AWS)</summary>

+AWS supports different options for [Authentication and access](https://docs.aws.amazon.com/sdkref/latest/guide/access.html) for interacting with their APIs.
+This is usually an AWS access key stored in `~/.aws/credentials` or in environment variables, or an attached IAM role.

-A user or role with the below minimum IAM Policy:
+The related user or role requires the below minimum IAM policy:

 ```json
 {